GCSE Statistics and Probability

 Probability Trees help you devise the chance of two or more events occurring by using a visual representation of the data.
 Each branch in a tree diagram represents a possible outcome.

 Calculating probabilities can get quite complex so this type of table simplifies the process.
-It’s used when two events are independent of each other and the outcome of one does not affect the outcome of the other.
-Drawing the tree out in your maths exam can get you extra marks also so practice these types of questions as much as you can.
+It’s used when two events are independent of each other, meaning that the outcome of one does not affect the outcome of the other.
+Drawing the tree out in your maths exam is a good way to show your reasoning and get some marks even if you don’t fully work out the solution.

 The AND and OR Rules